Unrecognized Emotions The Hidden Muscle Behind Behavior

 Stock Adobe Royalty Free Images

 Emotions!
-Bubbling, prodding and disrupting as they are, sometimes fail to penetrate consciousness.
-Just because they’re unrecognized doesn’t mean they don’t influence behavior.
-Under the cover of darkness, emotions twist and turn, moving the body one way or another, responding to their calls for action.
-Emotions—the chemical changes in biological systems—sometimes insufficiently disrupting to demand attention.
-The emotions lurking in the unseen world appear not to exist but they are there, influencing and motivating behavior, creating inclinations towards action.
+Bubbling, prodding and disrupting as they sometimes are, often fail to penetrate consciousness.
+But even unrecognized emotions influence behavior.
+Under the cover of darkness, emotions twist and turn, moving the body, responding to emotional calls for action.
+Emotions—chemical changes in biological systems—sometimes insufficiently disrupting to surface in consciousness.
+The emotions lurking in the unseen world influence behavior by creating inclinations towards action.

 Our minds are limited.
-Body functions always are at work, breathing, heartbeats, metabolism all work independent of conscious thought.
-Even in deep meditation, we can’t grasp all the bodily processes.
-Human bodies functioned before the evolutionary arrival of consciousness.
+Our Bodies function—breathing, pumping blood, and metabolizing—without the aid of conscious direction.
+Our ancestors functioned and survived before the evolutionary arrival of consciousness.
 Consciousness possesses limited resources, focusing on the most salient experiences, emotional blasts of fear, anger, happiness or sorrow.
-Mindfulness isn’t awareness of everything--impossible; mindfulness is being aware of more, including acknowledgment of human awareness limitations, knowing much occurs beneath consciousness to motivate behavior that we miss.
-Unseen bodily changes direct behaviors; we often act first and only then cognitively justify the action in words that our slower conscious mind can grasp.
+Even well practiced mindfulness misses much; mindfulness is being aware of more.
+Unseen bodily changes continue to direct behaviors; we often act first and only then cognitively justify the action in words that our slower conscious mind can grasp.

-When life is painful (lost love, shame, survival struggles), we soothingly proclaim victimhood, dodging responsibility.
-We consciously feel vindicated for the disappointments, not cognitively making a stupid choice causing the failure.
-Yet, often the driving force moving the action that led to the disappointment is unseen emotions misdirecting our behaviors.
-As Spinoza puts it, “Men believe themselves free because they are conscious of their own actions and ignorant of the causes by which they are determined…” I’m not suggesting we’re puppets, acting without thought.
-We are empowered to change, seeking healthier living by magnifying areas of control.
-Our destinies are not solely determined by unmanageable forces—but unseen forces exist and influence.
-The process proceeding action is more than reasoned thought; but reasoned thought exists and also influences action.
-Hidden motivations dilute the purity of choices; hidden biases lurk beneath conscious recognition influencing behaviors.
-We must account for the unknown.
+When life is painful (lost love, shame, survival struggles), we soothingly use words to proclaim victimhood, dodging responsibility.
+We feel some vindication for the disappointments, escaping the regret of acknowledging that our stupid choice contributed to the failure.
+Yet, often the driving force moving the action that led to the disappointment is unseen emotions.
+As Spinoza puts it, “Men believe themselves free because they are conscious of their own actions and ignorant of the causes by which they are determined…”

 Even through great enlightenments, our bodies will continue to operate on auto-pilot, freeing resources for cognitive attention in other areas of survival.
 Biology, culture and experience prepare us for success--sometimes.
-But when dreams go off course—as they often will—we can blame the wind and suffer or adjust the sails of our vessel and recover.
+But when dreams go off course—as they often will—we can blame the wayward winds of misunderstand complexity, or adjust our vessels sails, realigning life with our desired intentions.

 Practices in meditation and reflection bring deeper awareness.
-Examining past emotional reactions unearths hidden beliefs and misguided biases that provoke misaligned emotions.
-These small practices of mindfulness and reflection identify painful patterns holding us hostage to detrimental behaviors to our well-being.
-With consistency, patience, and skill, we learn better alternatives.
-We can identify goal destroying behaviors and adjust.
+Examining past reactions unearths hidden beliefs and misguided biases that provoke misaligned emotions.
+These small practices of mindfulness and reflection identify unconscious processes holding us hostage.
+With consistency, patience, and skill, we learn better alternatives, identify goal destroying behaviors and adjust.
 In the calmness of the mind, and patience of routine inspection, we learn much more than the obvious, seeing pieces previously hidden.
 It is here, in the light of knowledge, that rational thought can join forces and influence change.